cpossinger/flight-search/README.md

    ```sh
    git clone https://github.com/cpossinger/flight-search.git
    ```

+2. Make sure ports 80, 3000, and 5432 are free

-2. Build and Run
+3. Build and Run
    ```sh
     cd flight-search
     docker compose up --build
    ```

-3. Go to http://localhost:80 in your browser
+4. Go to http://localhost:80 in your browser

 <p align="right">(<a href="#readme-top">back to top</a>)</p>